nshmura/strictmode-notifier/README.md

 ```

 ## How does it work?
-1. `strictmode-notifier` starts `logcat`  command in backgound thread, and infinitely reads the log from `logcat`.
+1. `notifier` starts `logcat`  command in backgound thread, and infinitely reads the log from `logcat`.
 2. If StrictMode violation is happend, error logs is outputed.
-3. `strictmode-notifier` reads that log via `logcat`, and shows a notification of the violation.
+3. `notifier` reads that log via `logcat`, and shows a notification of the violation.

 ## Customizing